Is There a “Natural” Remedy for Festoons and Malar Mounds?

 Patients often ask me if there is a non-medical, “natural” remedy for malar bags and eyelid Festoons.
 To answer this question, we need to first understand what the underlying causes are of malar bags and eyelid Festoons.

-Understanding Malar Mounds/Festoons
+Understanding Malar Mounds and Festoons

 While some people have an family genetic predisposition to Malar Mounds and eyelid Festoons, most people develop them as a result of sun damage to the fragile skin in the lower eyelid and cheek region.
 We often don’t appreciate how the sun, in small doses over our lifetime, affects our skin in general and the eyelid and cheek region specifically.

 Once we understand this, we see that the best way to improve malar bags and eyelid Festoons is to rejuvenate the skin layers in this region.
-I can do this surgically with my Laser RESET Festoons treatment, which causes the skin to renew itself in a healthier, younger and more attractive state.
-By addressing the root cause of the problem, I am able to restore the skin to a better state.

 Non-surgically speaking, there is a “natural” remedy available, but it does not actually improve malar bags and eyelid Festoons; at most it can help prevent them from getting worse.
 This natural remedy is the regular use of sunblock and other sun protection.
 Wearing sunblock on all parts of your body exposed to sun on a daily basis prevents further sun damage to the skin and in turn prevents worsening of lower eyelid Festoons and Malar Mounds.